Inflammatory Bowel Disease or “IBD”

 - Weight loss

 How is it treated?

-There is currently no cure for Inflammatory Bowel Disease, but treatments are available and can give patients many years of remission (period of disease inactivity) in some cases.
+There is currently no cure for IBD, but treatments are available and can give patients many years of remission (period of disease inactivity) in some cases.

 Treatment aims to relieve the symptoms and prevent them from returning.
-Treatments include aminosalicylates or mesalazines, immunosuppressants, biological therapy and surgery.
+Treatments include aminosalicylates or mesalazines, immunosuppressants, biological therapy, small molecules, and surgery.

 Around 60-75% of people with Crohn’s disease will need surgery to repair damage to their digestive system and treat the complications.

 People with IBD are at increased risk of getting bowel cancer.

 Cure Crohn’s Colitis are investing in vital research to improve IBD patients’ lives and to ultimately find a cure.
 You can help us achieve this!